shaylee-boudreaux/Python_Portfolio/README.md

 ## Storing Values in Lists

-In this analysis, we reviewed making and storing values in lists
+In this analysis, we reviewed making and storing values in lists with Python.

 ```python
 odds = [1, 3, 5, 7]